athomasoriginal/clojurescript-30/README.md

 # Content Overview

 Each repo represents a stand alone project and will contain its own README where you can go to learn more about each one.
-The first 3 projects are not JavaScript 30 excercises, but [Modern CLJS](https://github.com/magomimmo/modern-cljs).
+The first 3 projects are not JavaScript 30 exercises, but [Modern CLJS](https://github.com/magomimmo/modern-cljs).
 I recommend starting with the first 3 tutorials.
 The rest is [JavaScript 30](https://javascript30.com/).

 - [00-setup](https://github.com/tkjone/clojurescript-30/tree/master/00-setup)
 - [01-setup-reload](https://github.com/tkjone/clojurescript-30/tree/master/01-setup-reload)